C-Saunders/array-to-ranges/README.md

 );
 ```

-It also works with more complex values:
+It works with more complex values:
 ```ts
 const objectCountDown = (current, next) => current.a - next.a === 0 || current.a - next.a === 1;